Williamsville East High School: Athletics

-The Men's Ice Hockey team in 2003 won the school's only State Championship to date against Salmon River.
-The game was won with an overtime goal at the Utica Auditorium in Utica, NY.

 Established in 1990, East's hockey team went on to win their first state championship in 2004 as part of the New York State Public High School Athletic Association League for hockey.

-During the 2006 season, the Girls Varsity Soccer Team won the Section VI Class A title, and were ranked as high as 6th nationally.
-They have won 3 sectional championships and one Far West Regional Championship.
-The undefeated 2009 team was upset in the Regional playoff game.

-On November 6, 1985 the men's gymnastics team set the New York State Public High School Athletic Association Men's Gymnastics Team competition record, scoring 158.4 points.
-The record stood unbroken for the entirety of New York State high school men's gymnastics history.
-In 1985 the Williamsville East Men's Gymnastics also set another record, 99 wins and 0 losses.
-East was one of four schools left in New York with a men's team.
-Their team finished its 2014 season with a shared sectional title with Williamsville South High School and a 12–0 record before the sport left all high schools in the state.
+On November 6, 1985 the boys' gymnastics team set the New York State Public High School Athletic Association Boys' Gymnastics Team competition record, scoring 158.4 points.
+The record stood unbroken for the entirety of New York State high school boys' gymnastics history.
+In 1985 the Williamsville East Boys' Gymnastics also set another record, 99 wins and 0 losses.
+East was one of four schools left in New York with a boys' team.
+Their team finished its 2014 season with a shared sectional title with Williamsville South High School and a 12–0 record.

-The Women's Swim Team has been undefeated and Division II Champions for 8 years in a row.

-In the 2010–2011 Season, the Williamsville East Flames Varsity Hockey team was the first team in school history to win the Federation League championship at HSBC Arena, beating Kenmore East 2–1.
-They went on to win a state regional game against Webster Thomas High school, and continued on to the state final four where they advanced to the State championship by beating Pelham in overtime, but lost 6–2 in the State Championship to Cazenovia.

-The first ever Williamsville Women's Varsity Ice Hockey team won the 2010–2011 Inaugural Western New York Women's Ice Hockey Federation Championship over OP/Frontier, 6–0.

 Anti-Muslim bullying incident

 In March 2016, the school came under fire for a racially charged Islamophobic bullying incident.